triangledirt/books/RAPE!.md

 "Ok.
 My sister, is older.
 She's the risk taker.
 My mom is a nurse.
 My dad is a pilot.
 My sister raised me, we ate Ramen noodles and watched old movies.
 Like black-and-white ones.
 Lots of musicals.
 We used to sing the songs at the top of our lungs until Mom got home.
 Now tell me about your family."

 "Well.
 We is raised in the ghetto.
-Me pops, he was a serial assassin---"
+Me pops, he was a serial assassin—"

 "No he wasn't."